 A: According to NCTRC, an acceptable internship must have one (1) identified primary supervisor.
 The primary supervisor is responsible for working with the student on a consistent basis, coordinates all other secondary supervision and completes all evaluation materials and weekly reports pertaining to the internship experience.
-Individuals must have had their CTRS credential for one year minimum to supervise.
-You can go to www.NCTRC.org and place the supervisor's last name there and see if they have had their credential for 1 year.
+Individuals must have their CTRS credential prior to supervising a student.
+Go to www.NCTRC.org to place the supervisor in the verification portal and see if they are actively certified.